 Starting this blog has really made me reflect on, and pull out a lot of the recipes that I grew up with.
 My mom was an amazing cook.
 And now, with her recent passing, I realize that many of those recipes could have been lost forever.
 But I have spent the last few years cooking with her and writing down exactly what she does.
 She doesn’t have written recipes to hand down.
 They’re all in her head.
 Whenever I would ask ‘how much of this spice, or how much of that seasoning’ she would look at me and say, ‘enough so that it tastes like this’, and make me taste it.
 It was imprinting those tastes on my tongue and mind that has been crucial.
 So I have a good collection of recipes that I’m tapping in to, as a way to honour her.
 I hope you like these recipes.

-- 2 extra large eggs per person (if smaller, go for three, if you like!)
+- 2 extra large eggs per person (if they are smaller eggs, go for 3 per person)

 - 2 strips of bacon per person